 - in order to protect your vital interests

 - where necessary to perform a task that is in the public interest

 We may also anonymise and combine personal information to improve our service, to carry out research or to report to funders – in these cases we will make sure that you cannot be personally identified from such data.

 Redthread has strict safety and safeguarding policies in place which means that as well as collecting data about the young people we work with, we also collect data about our employees and volunteers for the purpose of their role with us, including data in relation to criminal records.

 Once we have made contact with you, and discussed how we may be able to support you, we will ask for your consent to add your personal details to our systems (which are separate to those kept at the hospital).
 This will normally be verbal consent, which we will record.
 You have a right to withdraw this consent at any time (see the section on your rights below).
 That consent will include explicit consent to include any appropriate sensitive data as described above.
 If you withdraw your consent, we will no longer be able to offer support services.

-We only share your information with other parties where you have previously given us your consent, or where we are legally obliged to do so in order to stop you or other people coming to any harm.
+We only share your information with other parties where you have previously given us your consent, or where we are legally permitted to do so in order to stop you or other people coming to any harm.